How to Grow Parsley

 Learning how to grow parsley is relatively simple.
-Germinating parsley seeds is the trickiest part to growing parsley and there are actually three types of parsley you can use in cooking.
+However, germinating parsley seeds is the trickiest part to growing parsley.

 Harvesting parsley year round is possible in some climates as parsley is considered a biennial.

 There are actually three types of parsley you can grow to use for consumption.